-Explantory Note:
+Explantory Note

-This document provides a track changes version of the adopted Wyre Local Plan (2011-2031) to illustrate revisions that are proposed as part of the Wyre Local Plan Partial Review (2011-2031).
+This document provides a track changes version of the adopted Wyre Local Plan (2011-2031) to illustrate revisions that are proposed as part of the Wyre Local Plan (2011-2031) (incorporating partial update of 2022).
 The revisions incorporate track changes to illustrate proposed revisions set out in:

-- 'SDPR01 Publication draft Schedule of Revisions to the Wyre Local Plan (2011-2031) [November 2021]' highlighted in yellow; and

-- 'SDPR02 Submission draft Schedule of Additional (minor) Modifications to the Wyre Local Plan (2011-2031) [April 2022]' highlighted in green.
+- 'SDPR01 Publication draft Schedule of Revisions to the Wyre Local Plan (2011-2031) [November 2021]' highlighted in yellow; - 'Submission Draft Wyre Local Plan (2011-2031) (incorporating partial update of 2022) Draft Schedule of Main Modifications [September 2022]' highlighted in blue; and - 'Submission Draft Wyre Local Plan (2011-2031) (incorporating partial update of 2022) Draft Schedule of Additional (minor) Modifications [September 2022]' highlighted in green.

-Following the Wyre Local Plan Partial Review (2011-2031) Examination period, the council will prepare a consolidated version of the new Local Plan that incorporates all accepted revisions by this partial review.
-Where appropriate, other minor amendments including contents page, typos, formatting, paragraph and footnote renumbering etc which are not fully included within the this track changes document, will also be updated to provide clarity to the reader.
+Following the Wyre Local Plan (2011-2031) (incorporating partial update of 2022) Examination period, the council will prepare a consolidated version of the new Local Plan that incorporates all accepted revisions by this partial update.
+Where appropriate, other minor amendments including contents page, typos, formatting, paragraph and footnote renumbering etc which are not fully included within this track changes document, will also be updated to provide clarity to the reader.